Smaug123/WoofWare.Whippet/README.md

 (MSBuild only allows strings here, so the `"true"` in the above example is a string, not a boolean.
 If you want more advanced inputs to your plugin, you will have to create a parser yourself.)

+You can supply `<WhippetSuppressPlugin>JsonSerializeGenerator,JsonParseGenerator</WhippetSuppressPlugin>` (for example) next to `<WhippetFile>` to suppress on that file the action of all of the specified comma-separated list of generators.
+(That is, we will ignore any generator defined in a class with one of these names.)

 ## Standalone tool

 The standalone tool takes the following arguments: